JamBrains/polkavm-examples/README.md

+# WIP

+Currently under construction to finish our first GP 0.6.7 service 🎉

 # PolkaVM Examples

 How to run different languages in PolkaVM.
 All examples use the [Dockerfile](Dockerfile) to get a clang-20 compiler